tannerellen/tufi/external-dependencies/README.md

 You can find the source of the library in this modified state here: https://github.com/tannerellen/reblessed/tree/executable-safe

-Copy the src folder from the "executable-safe" branch.
+Copy the src and usr folders from the "executable-safe" branch.